Lattimer massacre: Aftermath

 The strike led to temporary mass unrest in the area.
 After Sheriff Martin telephoned for help, the Pennsylvania National Guard was dispatched to the county to restore order.
-Late on the evening of September 10, more than 2,500 troops of the Third Brigade (partly stationed in Luzerne County) had been deployed.
-Local Slavic community leaders held a rally on September 11 to try to calm the workers, raise money for the provision of the families, and seek the prosecution of Sheriff Martin and his deputies.
+Late on the evening of September 10, 1897, more than 2,500 troops of the Third Brigade (partly stationed in Luzerne County) had been deployed.
+Local Slavic community leaders held a rally on September 11 to try to calm the workers, raise money for the support of families of the dead and wounded, and seek the prosecution of Sheriff Martin and his deputies.

 Outraged miners searched in vain on September 12 for Lehigh and Wilkes-Barre Coal Company mine superintendent Gomer Jones, and destroyed his home when they could not find him.
-On September 20, a group of Slavic women (armed with fireplace pokers and rolling pins) led some 150 men and boys to shut down the McAdoo coal works, but were turned back by the quick arrival of National Guard troops.
+On September 20, a group of Slavic women armed with fireplace pokers and rolling pins led some 150 men and boys to shut down the McAdoo coal works, but were turned back by the quick arrival of National Guard troops.
 The Guard's artillery unit was withdrawn on September 24, and the rest of the troops five days later.

 Sheriff Martin and 73 deputies were arrested and put on trial.
 At trial, the defendants claimed that the marchers had refused to obey an order to disperse and were charging toward the sheriff and his deputies.

-As recounted by witness John Pusti in formal testimony:
+Witness John Pusti gave a different account in formal testimony:

 Further medical evidence showed that nearly all the strikers had been shot in the back.
 Nonetheless, the sheriff and his deputies were acquitted.

 The Lattimer massacre was a turning point in the history of the United Mine Workers (UMW).
-The UMW, struggling to establish itself in Pennsylvania's coal mines, witnessed a dramatic upsurge of more than 10,000 new members.
-The incident helped end a longstanding myth about the docility of non-English speaking miners.
-Just three years later, the union was powerful enough to win large wage increases and safety improvements for miners throughout the region.
-It significantly boosted the union career of John Mitchell, an activist for the UMW who would be elected president of the national union due to his efforts during the Lattimer strikes.
+After having struggled to establish itself in Pennsylvania's coal mines, the massacre resulted in a dramatic entry of more than 10,000 new members.
+The incident also helped end a longstanding myth about the docility of non-English speaking miners.
+Three years later, the union was strong enough to win large wage increases and safety improvements for miners throughout the region.

+These events significantly boosted the union career of John Mitchell, an activist for the UMW who was elected president of the national union because of his efforts during the Lattimer strikes.

-The crossroads where the Lattimer massacre occurred remained unmarked for 80 years.
-In 1972, the United Labor Council of Lower Luzerne and Carbon Counties and the UMW erected a small memorial on the site.
+The crossroads where the Lattimer massacre occurred did not have any commemoration for 80 years.
+In 1972, the United Labor Council of Lower Luzerne and Carbon counties and the UMW erected a small memorial on the site.

 List of victims

-According to a contemporary report in the New York Herald, there were 21 killed in the Lattimer massacre:
+According to a contemporary report in the New York Herald, 21 men were killed in the Lattimer massacre: